Imdkg23/Web-Development/README.md

 # Web-Development
-This repository contains the beginner friendly source codes for frontend web dev
+This repository contains the beginner friendly source codes for Frontend Web Development